Papi-Eruh/erudit_public/README.md

 ### Location access & QR code scanning

-Each story is rooted in a real cultural landmark.
+Each story is rooted in a **real cultural landmark**.
 With a single tap, parents can open their map app to locate the site, plan a visit, explore nearby places, or simply connect the story to the real world.
-When families visit the location in real life and scan the QR code on site, they unlock Erudit’s secrets...
+When families visit the location in real life and scan the QR code on site, they unlock **Erudit’s secrets**...

 <p align="center">
   <img width="200px" alt="Location access & QR code scanning" src="./assets/images/title2_5.webp"/>